+Welcome to our page with quiz questions about cartoon awards and cartoon accomplishments.
 Animation has come a long way.
 Think back to 1919 when Otto Mesmer’s ‘Felix the Cat’ became the first animated film star, or 1922 when ‘Steamboat Willy’ gave Mickey Mouse his movie debut.
 Then fast-forward to 1988 when ‘Who Framed Roger Rabbit’ became the first major movie to have cartoon characters and live-action share the screen together.
+(Roger gets in a mention in our ten multiple choice quiz questions below).
 Now consider the photo-realistic high-res CGI (computer-generated imagery) that we now expect from every modern animation and movie – you know it well – it’s that mind-bending eye-popping CGI that makes you lean in to the person sitting next to you and whisper in their ear “Is that real or animated?”.
 A bit awkward if you went to the cinema on your own.

 Thanks to Contributor WayTooLate for these ten ‘cartoon achievement’ multiple choice quiz questions.